Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Analysing evaluation games

 \subsection{Finding stable timer bounds}

+In this section study which timer bounds are ``stable'' for a given model.
+Intuitively this means that a timer bound $\tlimbound$ is stable for a model $\mathcal{M}$ if neither of the players can benefit from announcing timers that are higher than (or equal to) $\tlimbound$.
+We will see that, by finding stable timer bounds, we can make the bounded \GTS equivalent to the unbounded \GTS.
+Moreover, the identification of stable timer bounds for finite models will be necessary for our model checking proofs in Section~\ref{sec:MC}.

-We then consider a ``semi-bounded'' variant of the transition game in which one of the players must use timers when being the seeker and the other player is allowed to play without timers.
-We say that a timer bound $\tlimbound>0$ is \defstyle{stable} for an unbounded transition game $\defstyle{g}(\vrf,q_0,\coop{A}\Phi)$ if the player who has a winning strategy in $\defstyle{g}(\vrf,q_0,\coop{A}\Phi)$ can in fact win the game using timers below $\tlimbound$. \techrep{ If $c=(\ctr,q,T,n,x)$ is a configuration in an unbounded transition game and $\gamma$ is an ordinal, we use the following notation $c[\gamma]:=(\ctr,q,T,n,\gamma,x)$. }
+We next consider a ``semi-bounded'' variant of the transition game in which one player must use timers when being the seeker and the other is allowed to play without timers.
+A timer bound $\tlimbound$ is \defstyle{stable} for an unbounded transition game $\defstyle{g}(\vrf,q_0,\coop{A}\Phi)$ if the player with a winning strategy in $\defstyle{g}(\vrf,q_0,\coop{A}\Phi)$ can, in fact, win using timers below $\tlimbound$.

 \techrep{We first identify stable timer bounds for \emph{finite} models.} \begin{proposition} Let $\mathcal{M}$ be a finite \CGM, $q_0\in\St$ a state and $\Phi\in\ATLplus$ a path formula.
 Then $k:=|\St|\cdot|\mathit{At}(\Phi)|$ is a stable timer bound for $\defstyle{g}(\vrf,q_0,\coop{A}\Phi)$. \end{proposition}